vllur/kurs_nbp/README.md

  - uninstall module, clear the cache and install it again

 If it does not solve your problem, feel free to post an [issue](https://github.com/vllur/kurs_nbp/issues/new) describing the situation.

+## Contributing
+If you have an idea or you have found a bug, open an [issue](https://github.com/vllur/kurs_nbp/issues/new).

+Pull request are welcome, but please first open [issue](https://github.com/vllur/kurs_nbp/issues/new) to make sure no effort will be wasted.

 ## License
 This repository and its content are under the terms of MIT license.
 See [LICENSE](LICENSE) for more information.